Unusual Cancers of Childhood (PDQ®): Treatment - Patient Information [NCI] - Unusual Cancers of the Abdomen

 - Pain in the abdomen.

-If cancer is in the head of the pancreas, the bile duct or blood flow to the stomach may be blocked and the following symptoms may occur:
+If cancer is in the head of the pancreas, the bile duct or blood flow to the stomach may be blocked and the following signs may occur:

 - Jaundice (yellowing of the skin and whites of the eyes).